 The water-soluble fractions of diesel are dominated by two- and three-ringed polycyclic aromatic hydrocarbons (PAHs), which are moderately volatile (National Research Council, 2003a).
 The constituents of these oils are light to intermediate in molecular weight and can be readily degraded by aerobic microbial oxidation.
 Diesel density is such that it will not sink to the seafloor unless it is dispersed in the water column and adheres to suspended sediments, but this generally occurs only in coastal areas with high-suspended solids loads (National Research Council, 2003a).
 Adherence to suspended sediments is not expected to occur to any appreciable degree in offshore waters of the Gulf of Mexico.
-Diesel oil is readily and completely degraded by naturally occurring microbes (NOAA, 2019).
+Diesel fuel is readily and completely degraded by naturally occurring microbes (NOAA, 2019).

-The fate of a small diesel fuel spill was estimated using NOAA's Automated Data Inquiry for Oil Spills (ADIOS) 2 model (NOAA, 2016a).
+The fate of a small diesel fuel spill of 3 bbl was estimated using WebGNOME, a publicly available oil spill trajectory and fate model developed by NOAA's Office of Response and Restoration (NOAA, 2022a).
 This model uses the physical properties of oils in its database to predict the rate of evaporation and dispersion over time as well as changes in the density, viscosity, and water content of the product spilled.
-It is estimated that more than 90% of a small diesel spill would evaporate or naturally disperse within 24 hours.
-Based on the results of the ADIOS 2 model, the area of diesel fuel on the sea surface would range from 1.2 to 12 ac (0.5 to 5 ha), depending on sea state and weather conditions.
+It is estimated that more than 90% of a small diesel spill would evaporate or naturally disperse within 24 hours (NOAA, 2022a).
+The area of diesel fuel on the sea surface would range from 1.2 to 12 ac (0.5 to 5 ha), depending on sea state and weather conditions.

-The project area is 178 miles (286 km) from the nearest shoreline (Louisiana).
+The WebGNOME results, coupled with spill trajectory information discussed in the following section for a large spill, indicate that a small fuel spill would not impact coastal or shoreline resources.
+The project area is 59 miles (95 km) from the nearest shoreline (Louisiana).
 Slicks from fuel spills are expected to persist for relatively short periods of time ranging from minutes (<1 bbl) to hours (<10 bbl) to a few days (10 to 1,000 bbl) and rapidly spread out, evaporate, and disperse into the water column (BOEM, 2012a).
 Because of the distance from shore of these potential spills and their lack of persistence, it is unlikely that a small diesel spill would make landfall prior to dissipation (BOEM, 2012a).